The Best Borough Market & London Bridge Restaurants

 Details: 6 Southwark Street, SE1 1TQ | Open daily 12-3.45pm & 5-10pm (9pm Sun) | £

 The Douro Valley makes some of the best wine in Portugal.
-And Bar Douro makes one of the best spots to enjoy it.
+And Bar Douro makes for one of the best spots to enjoy it.
 Overlooking the bustling Flat Iron Square with its pop up bars and weekend markets, this gorgeous, azulejo-tiled eatery is the ideal spot for a sophisticated bite and a slosh of good wine.
 Expect regional tapas-style classics like smoked Portuguese sausage croquettes, chargrilled sardines with padrón peppers and mouthwatering salt cod fritters.
 READ MORE

 Details: Arch 35b Flat Iron Square, Union Street, SE1 1TD | Open Mon-Sat 12-11.30pm, Sun 12-5pm | ££